OCA/pos/pos_order_to_sale_order/readme/DESCRIPTION.rst

   have a unique invoice at the end of the month.
 With that module, you can create a sale order and deliver products every time to keep your stock value correct, and to create a unique invoice, when you want.

-**Technical Notes**

-* Some hooks are defined in the JS file, to define custom behaviour after having created the sale order.

-* Some prepare functions are available in the ``sale.order`` model and ``sale.order.line`` models to overload the creation of the sale order.